Interventional Radiology Integrated Residency

 Explore This Residency

-Interventional Radiology is a distinct specialty that uses minimally invasive, image-guided techniques to diagnose and treat diseases in nearly every organ system, while providing high-quality clinical patient care.
+Interventional Radiology is a distinct specialty that provides high-quality patient care by using minimally invasive, image-guided techniques to diagnose and treat diseases in nearly every organ system.

-The ACGME has established program requirements for the Interventional Radiology Integrated Residency which, upon completion, offers dual certification in diagnostic and interventional radiology.
-Mass General offers three annual positions in the Interventional Radiology Integrated Residency, an ACGME accredited program.
-The aim of the Interventional Radiology Integrated Residency is to provide a comprehensive training program and to increase the quality and safety of patient care by including a greater focus on clinical care in outpatient clinics, inpatient consultation, admissions and critical care.
+The Accreditation Council on Graduate Medical Education (ACGME) has established program requirements for the Interventional Radiology Integrated Residency program which, upon completion, offers dual certification in diagnostic and interventional radiology.
+The Massachusetts General Hospital offers three annual positions in the ACGME accredited Interventional Radiology Integrated Residency program.
+The aim of the Interventional Radiology Integrated Residency is to provide a comprehensive training in Diagnostic and Interventional Radiology and to enhance the quality and safety of patient care through a greater focus on clinical care in outpatient clinics, inpatient consultation, admissions and critical care.

 The clinical evolution of our specialty has been accompanied by an increased complexity and expansion of imaging and minimally invasive treatment techniques that are employed in an ever-increasing number and variety of procedures.
-From the treatment of peripheral artery disease with angioplasty and catheter-delivered stents to interventional oncology procedures that rely on transcatheter treatment or percutaneous ablation of tumors, an interventional radiologist physician is a member of an exciting, evolving and advancing field.
+From the treatment of peripheral artery disease with angioplasty and catheter-delivered stents to interventional oncology procedures that rely on transcatheter or percutaneous techniques, an interventional radiologist physician is a member of an exciting, evolving and advancing field.

 The Department of Radiology is dedicated to training world-class clinical radiologists who will practice in a variety of academic and private settings.
-One of our goals is to train the next generation of academic radiologists, who will continue to contribute to the specialty and expand the frontiers of medical imaging.
-Opportunities for resident participation in basic and clinical research are provided.
+One of our goals is to train the next generation of academic radiologists, who will continue to contribute to the specialty and expand the frontiers of medical imaging and interventional radiology.
+Opportunities exist to advance knowledge through participation in basic and clinical research.

 Why Mass General Radiology?